partnercloudsupport/aws-amplify-unicorntrivia-workshop/README.md

 1. First, open a terminal and navigate to your root directory of the AdminPanel.
 1. Run `amplify init`.
 This command creates new AWS backend resources (in this case a single S3 bucket to host your cloudformation templates) and pull the AWS service configurations into the app!
 1. Follow the prompts as shown in the below Image.
     1. If you do not have the AWS CLI installed and configured, amplify will direct you to create a default profile.
+    Note that because of the services leveraged, your AWS profile *MUST USE* us-west-2, us-east-1, eu-west-1, eu-central-1, ap-northeast-1, or ap-southeast-2.
     ![init](.images/amplify_init.png)
 1. Now, add the amplify livestream module to the project using `amplify livestream add`
 1. Again, follow the prompts as shown in the below image (remember to say no to the "Create Distribution" prompt!)